Q Are woodlice pests?

 A There are about 42 different kinds, some of them introduced.
 In greenhouses they breed all year around, but only in the summer outdoors.
 The eggs are incubated in a pouch under their mother's body.
 There can be as many as 200 young when they hatch after three weeks, but most die in the first two months.
 The survivors can live for several years.
 They start out as tiny versions of the adult, and get bigger and bigger the longer they live.

-Q How can I discourage millipedes and woodlice?
+Q How can I discourage woodlice?

 A Good garden hygiene – the removal of plant debris, pots, seed trays and regular sweeping of areas housing pots – will discourage both these creatures.
 Keep composting areas away from growing areas.
 Repointing walls and paving and mending damaged wooden structures will help prevent them hiding in these.